Yoshiro Nakamatsu

 Yoshiro Nakamatsu (中松 義郎, Nakamatsu Yoshirō), also known as Dr. NakaMats (ドクター中松, Dokutā Nakamatsu), is a Japanese inventor.
 He regularly appears on Japanese talk shows demonstrating his inventions.
+Nakamatsu is known as a perennial candidate in Japanese politics, having contested elections regularly since the early 1990s.

 Creative process

 In some interviews, Nakamatsu has described his "creativity process", which includes listening to music and concludes with diving underwater, where he says he comes up with his best ideas.
 He then records them while underwater.
 Nakamatsu claims to benefit from lack of oxygen to the brain during his dives, making inventions "0.05 seconds before death."
 He also claims that his "Calm Room," a bathroom constructed without nails and tiled in 24-karat gold, encourages creative thinking by blocking television and radio waves.
 He also has an elevator in his house that he claims helps him think better, although he strictly denies that it is an elevator and describes it as a "vertical moving room".
 He predicts that he will live until the age of 144.